Frontierland, Morecambe: Demolition

 In 2000, most of the rides had been removed with the exception of the "Texas Tornado", which was due to be demolished, the "Polo Tower", the "Rattler" and the "Log Flume".
 The "Rattler" was later removed from the park and put into storage.
 It would not be used again until 2004, when it was introduced as the "Big Apple" at Blackpool Pleasure Beach, but it only stayed there for one season.
 In 2007, it was introduced at New Pleasureland where it has remained to the present day.
 Towards the end of the 2000 season, all the rides, shops and facilities such as toilet blocks were removed.
-One of the last rides to be removed was the "Sky Ride", a cable car system which took riders from the back of the park, across the front and over to a turnaround on the promenade.
+One of the last rides to be removed was the "Sky Ride", a cable car system that took riders from the back of the park, across the front and over to a turnaround on the promenade.
 The current location of this ride is unknown.
 By the very end of the 2000 season, only the "Polo Tower" and "Log Flume" remained on site, along with a giant pile of rubble.
 The park's entrance was sealed off using construction fences and the park remained in this state until 2007.

 In 2007, the back section of the park became home to three outlet units which had been constructed by Morrisons supermarket.
 The outlets opened in 2008 and have remained open since.
 The construction of the outlets meant the removal of the trees which once surrounded the "Texas Tornado" roller coaster.
 The company behind the development has announced plans to extend the outlet village to the front section of the park which, initially, allowed theme park fans to believe that both the "Polo Tower" and "Log Flume" would reopen as part of the development, and speculation was fuelled even further when scaffolding appeared around the "Polo Tower" mid-2008 but the ride's cabin was removed and the tower was partially refurbished.